Voltaire Gazmin: Relationship with the Aquino family

 President Aquino called on Gazmin to head her security entourage and to command the newly organized Presidential Security Group.
 As commander of the PSG, then-Lt.
 Colonel Gazmin helped defend President Aquino's government from at least seven coups d'etat, ending in December 1989, marked as the most bloodiest attempt to overthrow the democratic government of Aquino.

 Gazmin kept close ties to Mrs. Aquino and the rest of her family members while he returned to the Philippine Army and even after he disappeared from public view when he completed his tour of duty as Ambassador to Cambodia in 2004.

 On August 1, 2009, the day Aquino died after a year-and-a-half battle against colorectal cancer, Gazmin and several senior military officials who served as her presidential security detail paid their last respects to their former Commander-in-Chief.
 Gazmin served as a pallbearer for Aquino's casket during services at Manila Cathedral.

 When Aquino's only son, then-Senator Benigno Aquino III, started his campaign for the presidency in early 2010, Gazmin was one of the security consultants for the campaign sorties.
 Gazmin's long standing integrity in service, professionalism and his distinguished loyalty to the Aquino family resulted in his temporary departure from retirement, to be called again to public service as Secretary of National Defense when Aquino assumed office on June 30, 2010.

 Defense Secretary

-From a relatively peaceful life in the farm, Voltaire Gazmin returned to the public eye as the Defense secretary of President Benigno Aquino III.
+Voltaire Gazmin returned to the public eye as the Defense secretary of President Benigno Aquino III.

 Gazmin started his term as Defense secretary with a commitment towards transparency and expediting processes without cutting corners.
 His designation as Defense secretary was confirmed by the 24-member Commission on Appointments on February 23, 2011.